top of page

 Launched in 2019 with the support of Andrew Boyle, the Homophonic!
 Pride Prize is a unique opportunity for LGBTIQ+ Australian Composers to work with amazing soloists to create a new work to be performed at Homophonic! as part of the Midsumma Festival.

-The winner of the award in 2026 will have their new work premiered at Theatre Works in St Kilda as part of the Midsumma Festival
+The winner of the award in 2027 will have their new work premiered as part of the Midsumma Festival

 Generously supported by the Midsumma Festival, the winning composer is awarded $2500, and guaranteed performance and live video of performance.